DrMarc/slab/docs/introduction.rst

 Overview
 --------

-This documentation describes the main functionality of the package in for of a tutorial suitable for students starting out with auditory experimentation and stimulus generation.
-A complete description of all classes, methods, and functions can be found in the :ref:`reference` section.
+In this documentation we do not aim at providing a comprehensive explanation of every single slab function (a complete description can be found in the :ref:`reference` section).
+Rather, we want to provide some guidance for you to start generating sounds and running experiments.

-If you are new here, start with  the :ref:`Sounds` section.
-There, you will learn how to generate, manipulate and write/read sounds in slab.
+For starters, you should have a look at the :ref:`Sounds` section.
+There, you will learn how to generate, manipulate and write/read Sounds in slab.
 Next, you should see the :ref:`Psychoacoustics` section which is about generating trial sequences and running experiments.
+With these tools you can already do plenty of things!
+For example...

 The :ref:`Filter` section contains some more advanced, but powerful, methods for processing digital signals.
 The :ref:`HRTF` section describes the handling of head related transfer functions and will only be relevant if you are interested in spatial audio.

 Frequently Asked Questions